Hans Beißwenger: Aerial victory claims

 According to US historian David T. Zabecki, Beißwenger was credited with 152 aerial victories.
 Obermaier also lists Beißwenger with shooting down 152 enemy aircraft, all but one on the Eastern Front.
 In addition, he claimed the destruction of one tethered balloon.
 He flew over 500 combat missions during his career.
+Spick states that Beißwenger had a mission-to-claim ratio of 3.29.
 Mathews and Foreman, authors of Luftwaffe Aces – Biographies and Victory Claims, researched the German Federal Archives and found records for 150 aerial victory claims.
 This number includes one claim during the Balkans Campaign and 149 on the Eastern Front.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 18262".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3x4km in size.